VKBobyr/ts-data-class/readme.md

    - For each of the fields, define a function of type `(v: unknown) => T` or use one of the provided parsers by importing the `Parsers` object
 4. (optional) Write a `validators` constant of type `DTValidators<T>`
    - This provides validation for your class fields via the `validate` method
-   - For each of the fields, provide a validation function of type `(v: T) => string | undefined` where `string` is the error message and `undefined` is returned in case of a successful validation or use one of the provided validators by importing the `Validators` object
+   - For each of the fields, provide a validation function of type `(v: T) => string | undefined` where `string` is the error message and `undefined` is returned in case of a successful validation.
+You can also use one of the provided validators by importing the `Validators` object
 5. Create a constructor that
    - Accepts `params: DTMembers<T>`
    - Calls `super(parsers)` (if you created a `validators` variable in step 4, call `super(parsers, {validators}`))